phorks/phork-blazor-reactivity/docs/DETAILS.md

 When the `ChildComponent` raises `SomeParameterChanged` event, the new value will be set to `Path.To.Property`.
 Obviously if `Path.To.Property` is not settable (e.g., it represents a property without a setter or a `readonly` field) you will receive an `InvalidOperationException`.

-> **Note**: If converters are used in a binding, the converter will not be called every time the component renders.
-The binding will cache the value of the value accessor and the converted value.
-When the component re-renders the binding will only use your converters when the value provided by the value accessor is different than the cached one, otherwise the cached converted value will be used.
+> **Note:** Observed bindings are state-less.
+It means that when converters are used in a binding, every time the component renders, the `converter` will be called to convert the source value, even if the source value has not been changed since the last render.
+And every time the target value gets changed, the `reverseConverter` will be used to convert the target value, even if the target value is the converted value of the current source value.